 So these guys got home, Big Government pulled out the big checkbook and said “Congrats on surviving–what college do you want to go to?
 What do you want to study?
 Law?
 Medicine?
 Rocket science?
 We’re going to need some more rocket scientists pretty soon.”

-But a bunch of these guys said “Y’know… I think I might just take a year or three off and process all this some more.
+And a lot of guys took that offer.
+But a bunch of them said “Y’know… I think I might just take a year or three off and process all this some more.
 Work through it.
 Maybe write a book or some poetry, put some of this stuff in my head down on the page while I try to figure out what I’m doing next.”

 ”Yeah,” said Big Government, “but they don’t want to be doctors or lawyers now.
 They just want to write a book about their experiences.”